LukasJansen100/Portfolio-S3/proof/professional.md

 During this semester I've worked on 2 research documents together with Teun.
 You can view the [research papers here](https://github.com/IPS3-DB04-Teun-Mos-Lukas-Jansen/Documentation/blob/main/ResearchDocuments.md).

 Some feedback we've gotten from Leon (IP teacher) was that it's important to keep research papers written in the third person.
 Doing this makes the research paper more professional.
+If you compare the research paper about deployment with that of OAuth you can see the improvements we've made.

 ## Feedback
 Getting feedback about the proccess you've made is important to keep on the right track.